HomeGlossary › Amethyst Flower

 The Full Story

-The Amethyst Flower, also known as the Amethyst Orchid, is a floral ingredient that earned attenti on in perfumery for its unique and delicate fragrance.
-This flower is known for its beauty and for its ethereal scent that carries a sense of tranquility and freshness.
-Sourced primarily from tropical regions where it flourishes in rich, well-drained soil, the Amethyst Flower is associated with luxury and elegance.
+The Amethyst Flower, also known as the Amethyst Orchid, is a floral ingredient valued in perfumery for its delicate fragrance.
+Sourced mainly from tropical regions where it grows in rich, well-drained soil, the Amethyst Flower is used in luxury fragrances.

 Origin and Production

-Historically, the Amethyst Flower has been recognized in various cultures for its striking appearance and aromatic properties.
-In traditional herbal medicine, it has been used for its calming effects, believed to promote relaxation and emotional balance.
-As perfumers have begun to recognize its potential, the Amethyst Flower has found its way into modern compositions.
+The Amethyst Flower has been recognized across cultures for its appearance and aromatic properties.
+In traditional herbal medicine it was used for its calming effect, and it now appears in modern perfume compositions.

 Chemistry and Scent Profile

-In perfumery, the Amethyst Flower is a adaptable note that can be utilized in both floral and amber blends.
-Its rarity adds an air of exclusivity to any fragrance, while its delicate arom a balances beautifully with richer, warmer notes.
-This floral essence is often paired with citrus orgreen notes to create a fresh opening, while also complementing deeper base notes like sandalwood or musk for added depth and complexity.
+In perfumery, the Amethyst Flower suits both floral and amber blends.
+This floral note is often paired with citrus or green notes to create a fresh opening, while complementing deeper base notes like sandalwood or musk for added depth.

 Role in Perfumery